 You’re waiting to meet a friend in a mall during the busy lunch hour.
 Scanning the crowds, you spot them walking towards you and wave.
 Visually identifying and tracking moving objects comes almost effortlessly to us, but it’s far more complicated for computer vision platforms, which aim to help computers ‘see’ the world as we do.

 To fix this, CNNs use non-maximal suppression (NMS) algorithms that double-check these labels.
-However, that added post-processing layer can significantly slow down the whole process.
+Unfortunately, that added post-processing layer can significantly slow down the whole process.

-Computer scientists have proposed parallelisation (that is, running multiple processes simultaneously) as a potential solution, although they say it’s not a perfect fix.
-“When processes are running parallel, they can greatly save the execution time at cost of hardware resources, the question is how to reduce the hardware costs,” said Bin Zhao, a Senior Research Engineer at A*STAR’s Institute of Microelectronics (IME).
+Computer scientists have proposed parallelisation—running multiple processes simultaneously—as a potential solution, although they say it’s not a perfect fix.
+“When processes are running parallel, they can greatly save execution time at the cost of hardware resources," said Bin Zhao, a Senior Research Engineer at A*STAR’s Institute of Microelectronics (IME).
+"The question is how to reduce those costs.”

 The team’s new NMS was improved by its ability to combine overlapping ghost objects and process them in batches, thereby rapidly eliminating false objects from detection windows.
 PSRR-MaxpoolNMS also assigns labels differently compared to its predecessors by drawing boxes directly over target objects.
 As the algorithm processes the images, boxes move or shrink as ghost objects are identified.

 “Compared to previous versions, PSRR-MaxpoolNMS has a reduced number of checking points for relatively large checking windows or anchor boxes,” Zhao said, adding that this supports faster and smoother CNN runs.
-The team is currently working on the hardware reuse of the proposed Parallel Max-pool for PSRR-MaxpoolNMS to reduce the hardware overhead.
+The team is currently working on reducing the hardware overhead of a proposed Parallel Maxpool for PSRR-MaxpoolNMS.